MazamaScience/arl2arw/README.md

 This should prompt the user for the name of the ARL data file within the current working directory.

+Compiling this program requires the GNU Fortran compiler, gfortran.

 ## HYSPLIT

 Air Resourcee Lab (ARL) trajectory model.